 A conductor, string performer, and teacher, Spring conducted the college orchestra and was active as concertmaster and performer in the Walla Walla Symphony during his tenure at WWC.
 His contributions to the college were recognized in 1991 when he was given the Burlington Northern Foundation Award for both his teaching and composing.

-He and his wife, Kathleen, maintain teaching studios in the Denver, Colorado, Metro area.
+He and his wife, Kathleen, maintained teaching studios in the Denver, Colorado, Metro area before retireing to Switzeland.
 Glenn continues to compose, mostly on a commission basis.

 Sources: Faculty Records, Walla Walla College (now university) Music Department; Articles in WWC Music Department newsletter, Opus, 1986-2000; personal knowledge; updated information provided by Glenn Spring (2013)